insightindustry/backoff-utils/docs/strategies.rst

   * :ref:`Polynomial <polynomial-backoff>`

-However, you can also create your own :ref:`custom strategies <custom-strategies>` by inheriting from :class:`BackoffStrategy <strategies.BackoffStrategy>`.
+However, you can also create your own :ref:`custom strategies <custom-strategies>` by inheriting from :class:`BackoffStrategy <backoff_utils.strategies.BackoffStrategy>`.

 .. _exponential-backoff: